Leager History, Family Crest & Coats of Arms

 The Anglo-Saxon name Leager comes from the baptismal name for the son of Leman, which was taken from the personal name Liefman.

 The surname Leager was first found in Suffolk at Wenhaston, a parish, in the union and hundred of Blything.
 "The family of Leman had a [family] seat here.
 The church is an ancient structure in the decorated English style, with a square embattled tower, and contains several monuments to the Leman family."

 The Hundredorum Rolls of 1273 provided some of the earliest records of the family, typically with ancient spellings: Leman Bru in Norfolk; Alan filius Leman in Cambridgeshire; Eldred Leman in Somerset; and Thomas Letman in Oxfordshire.

-Important Dates for the Leager family
+Early History of the Leager family

 This web page shows only a small excerpt of our Leager research.
 Another 83 words (6 lines of text) covering the years 1185, 1616, 1616, 1667, 1645, 1660, 1637, 1701, 1690, 1695 and are included under the topic Early Leager History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Leager has appeared include Leaman, Leamen, Leman, Lemon, Lemmon, Leemon, Limon and many more.

 Early Notables of the Leager family (pre 1700)